SS Eugenio C

-SS Eugenio C was a 1966 Italian-built ocean liner/cruise ship originally owned by the Costa Line.
-She was scrapped as Big Red at Alang, India in June 2005.
+Eugenio C was a 1966 Italian-built ocean liner/cruise ship originally owned by Costa Cruises.
+She was scrapped as Red Boat at Alang, India in June 2005.

 History

 Eugenio C was ordered for the South American service by Costa (Linea C), to replace Frederico C on that route.
 Her keel was laid on 4 January 1964 at the Cantieri Riunite dell'Adriatico shipyard in Monfalcone, with Eugenio C being delivered to Costa on 22 August 1966, the same day she set out on her maiden trans-Atlantic voyage.
 For ten years she only operated trans-Atlantic voyages between Genoa and South America, until passenger loading dropped rapidly in the 1970s, when Eugenio C began cruising.
 After 1983 she would cross the Atlantic Ocean twice a year on a repositioning voyage.
 In 1984 she was extensively renovated and renamed Eugenio Costa.
 It was planned the vessel would be renamed American Adventure and transferred to American Family Cruises, which was to be a branch of Costa, but this plan was never realized.
 Eugenio Costa completed her last cruise for her original owners in November 1996.